baggie11/Kids_Story_Haven/README.md

 ### 🤖 AI Assistant (Powered by Gemini)
 - Instantly explains difficult words or sentences
-- Offers vocabulary support and contextual understanding
+- Offers vocabulary support.
-- Kids can **ask questions while reading** and get simple, age-appropriate explanations

 ### 🔊 Pronunciation Agent (Web Speech API)
-- Click any word to **hear the correct pronunciation**
+- Hear the correct pronounciation of words.
 - Kids can practice along to improve their speaking skills
 - Especially useful for early readers and ESL learners